• Skip to primary navigation

 • 1 teaspoon vanilla extract

-• Mash: Peel the bananas and mach them in a mixing bowl using either a potato masher or a large fork.
-It's fine to leave them a bit chunky if you're like me and like larger bits of banana in the final bread.
+2. Mash: Peel the bananas and mash them in a mixing bowl using either a potato masher or a large fork.
+Leave them a bit chunky if you like larger bits of banana in the final bread.
 Set aside.

-• Make the batter: Combine the almond flour, baking soda, sea salt and cinnamon in a medium mixing bowl and use a whisk to incorporate.
-Then in a large mixing bowl, combine the eggs, melted oil and honey and whisk to combine.
+3. Make the batter: Combine the dry ingredients in a medium mixing bowl and use a whisk to incorporate.
+Then, in a large mixing bowl, combine the eggs, melted butter, brown sugar and vanilla and whisk to combine.
 Fold the dry ingredients into the wet ingredients using a silicone spatula, and then add the mashed bananas and fold once more.

-• Enjoy: Enjoy immediately, or store your bread in the fridge for up to 5 days in an airtight container.
+6. Enjoy: Enjoy immediately, or store your bread in the fridge once it's completely cool.

 Nutrition